ChiragSehra/quartz/content/_index.md

 Hey, there 👋.
 My name is **Chirag Sehra** and this is where I keep my notes.

-I am a **Indie hacker**/**Data Engineer**, who ♥'s currently working as a hacker to build prototypes across for research and innovation teams around GenAI.
+I am a **Indie hacker**, who ♥'s currently working as a hacker to build prototypes across for research and innovation teams around GenAI.

 Right now only a few folders are publicly viewable here, but I may add more later.